My Journey Through Fitness Wearables

 - Terrible for weightlifting—constantly had to take it off

-After about a year and a half, I'd gotten what I could from the Ultrahuman.
-I understood my sleep patterns, learned some recovery basics, but the device just couldn't keep up with how I was actually moving through life.
+After about a year and a half of use, I understood my sleep patterns, learned some recovery basics, but the device just couldn't keep up with how I was actually moving through life.
+I had started transitioning away from running and leaned more into my weightlifting and a new hobby I had found, jiu-jitsu.

 Grabbing weights with a ring on your finger?
 Not ideal.
 Rolling in jiu-jitsu with a ring?
 Potentially dangerous.
 And when your two main activities are things you can't even wear your tracker for... what's the point?